LittleDTLe/VapeProductQuiz/ReadMe.md

 #### Data Tables

 - **Top 10 by Revenue:** Tables for "Flavor Types" and "Primary Ingredients" that show _only_ items with sales, sorted by the highest revenue first.
+- **Top 10 Products Sold by Quiz:** A dedicated table showing the _exact_ products sold via the quiz, their total quantity, and the revenue they generated.
 - **Top Converting Combinations:** A list of the most profitable search combinations (e.g., "Sweets + Vanilla"), showing only searches that led to a sale and sorted by revenue.
 - **Top Popular Combinations:** A list of the most _frequently_ searched combinations, allowing you to compare popularity vs. profitability.